igornfaustino/react-size-hook/README.md

 ## Installation

-React-Scrollbar-Size is available as an [npm package](https://www.npmjs.com/search?q=react-size-hook):
+React-Size-Hook is available as an [npm package](https://www.npmjs.com/search?q=react-size-hook):

 ```bash
 # using npm